SAP/cloud-identity-developer-guide/docs/CAP/InstanceBasedAuthorization.md

 ```

 ::: tip
-`ams.attributes` annotations are supported on *aspects*, *entities* and *actions/functions bound to a single entity* as those are the [cds resources that support *where* conditions](https://cap.cloud.sap/docs/guides/security/authorization#supported-combinations-with-cds-resources).
+`ams.attributes` annotations are supported on *aspects*, *entities*, and *actions/functions bound to a single entity*.
+They are the [cds resources that support *where* conditions](https://cap.cloud.sap/docs/guides/security/authorization#supported-combinations-with-cds-resources).
 :::

-## Effect of attribute filters
+## Effect of Attribute Filters

-When a user is assigned the `SalesRepresentativeEUElectronics` policy, the AMS CAP modules will dynamically adjust the cds `where` condition to inject the AMS attribute conditions.
+When the `SalesRepresentativeEUElectronics` policy is assigned to a user, the CAP modules for AMS dynamically adjusts the cds `where` condition to inject the attribute conditions from authorization policies.

 For example, when accessing the `SalesOrder` entity with this policy, the AMS module will add a `where` condition to the privilege for the `SalesRepresentative` role that looks like this: